rehierl/node-tree-outliner/3-3-0-design-4.md

 ```

 The basic approach to determine all the top-level nodes of a section is to start
-with one node that is associated with a given section.
-This initial node allows
+with a node that is associated with a given section.
+This initial node then
-to determine the first top-level node (e.g. `n3`) of the section.
-This node is
+allows to determine the first top-level node (e.g. `n3`) of the section.
+That
-the node to which the initial node is a descendant (i.e. the top-most node that
+is, because the initial node is a descendant (i.e. the top-most node that
-belongs to the same section).
+belongs to the same section) of that initial top-level node.

 Next, an algorithm would have to detect all those siblings that are subsequent
 to `n3` (e.g. `n4`, `n5`).
 This process is straight forward, as one would only